machine mastery

 1. Fully preheat your machine (15-20 minutes)

-2. Preheat your portafilter by running a blank shot
+2. Preheat portafilter by running a blank shot

 3. Warm your cup for more temperature stability

-4. Pull shots back-to-back for consistency (avoid long idle periods)
+4. Pull shots back-to-back for consistency (avoid long idle)

 When Temperature Doesn’t Help